Long, functional soft brace with flexion/ extension limitation

 - Immobilisation: 0°, 10°, 20°, 30°

 Only change the extension and flexion limits on instruction from your doctor or orthotist.
 In order to prevent hyperextension, always insert extension stops or 0° stops.
 The stops define the exact excursion of the orthosis.
 In difficult soft-tissue conditions, e.g. where the soft-tissues are under com press ion, it may be necessary to insert a larger stop to limit the joint movement to the desired excursion.
 In addition, make sure that the orthosis hinges are correctly positioned: the middles of the hinges should be in one line with the upper border of the patella.
 The hinge must lie behind the midline of the leg.

-Please close the Velcro fasteners before washing and remove the ortheses.
+Please close the hook and loop fasteners before washing and remove the ortheses.
 Soap residues, lotions and ointments can cause skin irritation and material wear.

 Wash the product by hand, preferably using medi clean washing agent.